flotiq/flotiq-docs/docs/panel/webhooks/sync.md

 # Synchronous webhooks

-!!! note
-    Flotiq synchronous webhooks can be customized in the enterprise version only.
-    Reach out to us to discuss possible implementation.

 ## What is a synchronous webhook?

 Sync webhooks are executed in-band during Flotiq request processing on the following events: